LoyolaChicagoBooks/introcs-csharp/rst/notusereturn.rst

 They go off and do something, leaving some lasting side effect; come back, and are ready to go on to the next task.

-Some functions return a value, and get used as an expression in a larger statement.
+Some functions return a value, and get used as an expression in a larger calling statement.
-The statement uses the value returned.
+The calling statement uses the value returned.
 Usually the only effect of such a function is in the value returned.

 Usually there is this division:

 #.
 Void; do something as whole instruction, with a side effect in the larger system
 #.
-Return a value to use in a larger statement
+Return a value to use in a larger calling statement

 It is legal to *both* accomplish something with a side effect in the system, like add to a set, leaving it changed, *and* return a value.